calagator/calagator/INSTALL.md

 To use, you will need to [install Java 1.6.x](http://www.java.com/getjava), a programming language used to run the search service.

+You can start the Solr search service a command like:

+    bundle exec rake RAILS_ENV=production sunspot:solr:start

 You will then need to initially populate your records by running commands like:

-    bundle exec rake RAILS_ENV=production sunspot:solr:start
     bundle exec rake RAILS_ENV=production sunspot:reindex:calagator

-You can start the Solr search service a command like:

-    bundle exec rake RAILS_ENV=production sunspot:solr:start

 You can stop the Solr search service a command like: